Business

 A $200M partnership for the invoice financing industry in Latin America

-Invoice-backed finance company Portal Finance signs $200 million partnership with one of the largest investment banks in Latin America, BTG Pactual.
+Invoice-backed finance company Portal Finance signs a $200 million partnership with one of the largest investment banks in Latin America, BTG Pactual.

 This landmark deal will help strengthen Portal Finance’s current operations and lay the groundwork for continued growth in Latin America.